slstarnes/upstage/docs/source/user_guide/tutorials/interrupts.rst

 to explain exactly what it's trying to do, and we can handle interrupts separately without clouding the business logic of the task.

-In addition, if interrupts are sent by another process, we don't want the other process to have to know about introspecting the actor or the task network to know if it can/should do the interrut.
+In addition, if interrupts are sent by another process, we don't want the other process to have to know about introspecting the actor or the task network to know if it can/should do the interrupt.
 It's preferable to let the interrupting process ask for an interrupt (with some data) and let the actor/task decide if it's a good idea or not.
 Finally, if the simulation builder does not remember to always cancel events (especially get and put), then you may end up with a get request that takes from a store without going anywhere.

 Here's how those interrupts would look in SimPy: